image-rs/canvas/texel/Readme.md

 ## Todo

-* Use alignment for SIMD iteration/transmutation/map-operation
+* Safely wrap SIMD iteration/transmutation/map-operation that are sound under the alignment guarantees of the buffer and slice types provided.